 Notable Alumni: Shaker Heights High School

 City: Houston, Texas

 U.S. State: Texas

 Colson Baker, better known by his nick name Machine Gin Kelly (MGK), was born on April 22, 1990 in Houston, USA to missionary parents.
-His family moved all around the world and Kelly spend his early childhood in places such as Egypt, Germany and throughout the United States.
+His family moved all around the world and Kelly spent his early childhood in places such as Egypt, Germany, and throughout the United States.

 Tragedy struck him early on, as his mother left home.
 As if this were any less, his father suffered from depression and unemployment.
 Richard Colson Baker was ridiculed by his friends and neighbours.
 To find solace, he started listening to rap music.